jschirrmacher/useful-typescript-functions/src/Server.md

   readableResponses // a boolean flag to create more readable JSON responses logRequests   // set to a log level to enable request logging.
 If not set, no requests are logged fileUpload    // set a max file size to enable file uploads.
-If not set, files cannot be uploaded staticFiles   // set a path to be served as static files })
+If not set, files cannot be uploaded staticFiles   // set a path or a list of paths to be served as static files })
 ```